 Pizzeria da Totò is located at Via S. Rocco, 7, 40122 Bologna BO, Italy.

-The streets of Bologna come alive when the day turns to night as that’s when locals stream to cafes and bars to share aperitivo with their friends and loved ones.
+The streets of Bologna come alive when the day turns to night.
+This is the time when locals stream to cafes and bars to share aperitivo with their friends and loved ones.

 The corner of Via Drapperie and Via Pescherie is the epicenter of the Bologna aperitivo scene, and that’s where you’ll find Salumeria Simoni, a Bologna fixture since 1960.

 Salumeria Simoni is located at Via Drapperie, 5/2a, 40100 Bologna BO, Italy.

 Located around the corner from Simoni in Bologna’s Quadrilatero, Tamburini is another classic aperitivo spot where locals meet friends for drinks and a pre-dinner meal.
-Tourists also flock to Tamburini to try the scintillating variety of Emilia Romagna meats and cheeses that the shop has been selling since 1932.
+Tourists also flock to Tamburini to try the scintillating variety of Emilia-Romagna meats and cheeses that the shop has been selling since 1932.